safe-global/safe-docs/source/contracts/personal_edition.md

 For a more accurate estimate it is recommended to use the `requiredTxGas` method of the Safe contract.
 The method takes `to`, `value`, `data` and `operation` as parameters to calculate the gas used in the same way as `execTransactionAndPaySubmitter`.
 Therefore it will not include any refunds.

 To avoid that this method can be used inside a transaction two security measures have been put in place:
-1. The method can only be called from the safe itself
+1. The method can only be called from the Safe itself
 1. The response is returned with a revert

 The value returned by `requiredTxGas` is encoded in a revert error message (see [solidity docs](http://solidity.readthedocs.io/en/v0.4.24/control-structures.html) at the very bottom).
 For retrieving the hex encoded uint value the first 68 bytes of the error message need to be removed.